Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 CCI Minimag .22LR

-Finally, I consider availability and aftermarket support.
+Finally, I consider the availability and aftermarket support.
 There’s nothing worse than a $200 gun with $50 mags.
 I want something with a lot of support and options.

 As far as the aftermarket, rimfire handguns and rifles (particularly the Ruger 10/22) have a ridiculous number of aftermarket manufacturers with triggers, stocks, conversion kits, sights, extractors, magazines, mag releases…the list goes on and on.